3 min read

 If surgery is required to treat the hernia, you can expect a 4-6 weeks recovery period.
-During this time, you may have one to two check-ups with the vet as well as instructions to keep the dog from excessive activity and to administer anti-inflammatory medications.
+During this time, you may have one to two check-ups with the vet, as well as instructions to keep your furry companion from excessive activity and to administer anti-inflammatory medications.

 Learn more about canine hernias here.

 How is hernia in dogs similar to a hernia in humans and other pets?

 While the pain involved in the post-ovariohysterectomy recovery process is already significant, developing a hernia at the same time may add to your pet’s discomfort.
 As cats are spayed the same way dogs are, they are in just as much risk of developing a hernia as well.
 Other commonalities include: